Fuechschen/dubbot/README.md

 DubBot's messages can be easily modified by providing a language file in the config.json.
 Fill in ```en``` for the default english language file or ```de``` for the default german language file.
 You can also provide your own language by just filling in a url which delivers a json-file looking like this: https://cdn.dubbot.net/files/language/english.json

-If you don't want to host it, you can use the file given in files/english.json.
+If you don't want to host it, you can use the file given in files/language.json.
 Just insert an invalid url in config,json at the language_file-option.

 If you are using your own file, remember to update it when updating the bot.

+#### Labels

+Labels are an easy way to connect diffrent version of songs in groups.
+If one song in this group is blacklist, every song in this group will be skipped.
+You can add a label to the actual song with ```!slbl (label)``` or overide the label of the actual song with ```!olbl (label)```.

 ### PM2